simonecorsi/termly.js/README.md

 Commands are parsed by a tinny parser I wrote for this project and was recently splitted into his own module, for testing and reusability, if you want to know more on how it work you can find it [HERE](https://github.com/Kirkhammetz/string-to-argv.js), you can use it standalone in case you need it.

-But basically everything which starts with "-" or "--" is a flag, if no value after the flag, it's a boolean True flag, if there is a value the values is parsed as a string, if you need to pass a string with space you have to use the syntax `flat="stringed content"`, everything else is a standalone value passed to the `_` array. **NB** nested quotes don't work, I just write that plain simple.\
+But basically everything which starts with "-" or "--" is a flag, if no value after the flag, it's a boolean True flag, if there is a value the values is parsed as a string, if you need to pass a string with space you have to use the syntax `flat="stringed content"`, everything else is a standalone value passed to the `_` array. **NB** nested quotes don't work, I just write that plain simple. <br />

 You now may be asking if you can write a json in a quoted string, yes you can but you have to write it as an object literal using string quotes and then parse it in your command, like in the [http](https://github.com/Kirkhammetz/termly.js/blob/master/bin/configs/builtin-commands.js#L167) builtin command.